 Serving Suggestions:

-Classic Sides: Pair with Southern-style sides such as collard greens, coleslaw or cornbread.
+Classic Sides: Serve with Southern-style sides like collard greens, coleslaw or cornbread.

-In a Sandwich: Serve a salmon patty on a toasted bun, with lettuce, tomato and a squirt of tartar sauce, for a substantial sandwich.
+In a Sandwich: For a meaty sandwich, serve a salmon patty on a toasted bun, worked in a bed of lettuce and tomato, with a squirt of tartar sauce.

-For brunch: Top with a poached egg and hash browns on the side for a savory breakfast or brunch dish.
+Brunch: Put a poached egg on top and serve it with hash browns on the side for a savory breakfast or brunch dish.

 Storage and Reheating Tips:

-Storage: Any leftover patties can be kept in an airtight container in the fridge for 3 days.
+Storage: Any remaining patties can be stored in an airtight container in the refrigerator for 3 days.

-To reheat: Place in a skillet over medium heat and reheat until warmed through and crispy or place back in the oven at 350°F for about 10 minutes.
+To reheat: Put in a skillet set over medium heat and warm until heated through and crisp or return to the oven at 350 degrees for about 10 minutes.

 Freezing: These salmon patties can be also frozen.
 Wrap individually in plastic (or keep them in the freezer) and freeze in a single layer on a baking sheet to transfer to a freezer-safe bag.
 Defrost in the refrigerator before heating.